33-Year-Old Running Back – Philadelphia Eagles

 Darren Sproles Contract Information:

-Agreed to a two-year contract extension with the Eagles in March of 2014.
+Signed a one-year, $4.5 million contract extension with the Eagles in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Darren Sproles – simply subscribe now.

 |Rushing||Rush Distance||Big Rush Games||Receiving||Kick Ret||Punt Ret||Fumbles|

 |2016 Proj||33||PHI||Subscribe now to see our 2013 projections for Darren Sproles|

 Age is determined on September 1st of each season.